How to calculate & report

-The following information outlines the requirements of the PGPA Rule applicable to the reporting of the financial remuneration information for key management personnel (KMP), senior executives and other highly paid staff (OHPS) in entity annual reports.
+The following information outlines the general requirements of the Public Governance, Performance and Accountability Rule 2014 (PGPA Rule) applicable to the reporting of the financial remuneration information for key management personnel (KMP), senior executives and other highly paid staff (OHPS) in annual reports.
 It assists in calculating reportable elements and provides structure and format requirements.

 Executive remuneration must be reported in accordance with the disclosure tables at Schedule 3 of the PGPA Rule.
-The tables list all required elements for each reporting category required to calculate the total remuneration for this category.
+The tables list all required elements for each reporting category (KMP, senior executives and OHPS).

 Disclosure of executive remuneration on an accrual basis

-The executive remuneration information must be calculated on an accrual basis (PGPA Rule, s.17CE(1)).
+The executive remuneration information must be calculated on an accrual basis (subsection 17CE(1) of the PGPA Rule).

 As all remuneration amounts must be calculated on an accrual basis, there will be differences between the total remuneration amount disclosed in the executive remuneration disclosure in the annual report and the amount included on an individual’s annual payment summary, which is prepared on a cash basis.
 Some of these differences will also relate to the inclusion of certain benefits in the executive remuneration disclosure, and the omission of deployment-related allowances from the disclosures.

-It is important that the entity’s annual reporting team coordinates the executive remuneration information from both the HR and CFO areas to ensure information is consistent with the accrual basis requirements.
+It is important that the entity’s annual reporting team coordinates the executive remuneration information from both the Human Resources and Chief Financial Officer areas to ensure information is consistent with the accrual basis requirements.

 Accrual basis versus cash payment reporting examples